• Skip to primary navigation

 Git Pull Command

 Git Pull Request: In the last tutorial, we learned about Git fetch and merge commands.
 These are two of the most commonly used Git commands, and they’re often used together.
-The Git fetch command retrieves changes or commits from a remote repository (branch), and Then, a Git merge is performed to integrate those changes into your local branch.
+The Git fetch command retrieves changes or commits from a remote repository (branch), and then a Git merge is performed to integrate those changes into your local branch.

 If you are fetching changes from a remote repository multiple times in one day, you will also need to merge those changes each time.
 This can be inefficient and take up extra time.